 5. Basant Panchmi – Marks The Onset Of Spring

 Basant Panchmi is a Hindu festival celebrated across the country, especially in Punjab with full zeal.
-The main festival of Punjab, this colourful festival is marks the onset of spring in India.
-The day of the festival is said to be extremely auspicious and goddess Saraswati is worshiped on that day.
+The main festival of Punjab, this colorful festival marks the onset of spring in India.
+The day of the festival is said to be extremely auspicious and the goddess Saraswati is worshiped on that day.
 Basant Panchami is also considered auspicious for getting married, buying a house, or starting anything new.

 Significance: The festival is celebrated in honor of Goddess Saraswati, who’s the goddess of learning and knowledge.

 Key attraction: Colourful kites flying in the skies and people wearing yellow clothes make this festival absolutely vibrant.

 6. Teeyan – Marks The Arrival Of Monsoon